check24-scholarships/check24-best-combination-challenge/README.md

 - [Questions? ❓](#questions)

 ## The Challenge
 Build an application that allows users to compare the best streaming packages for watching their favorite teams' matches.
 Users can select one or more teams and receive a comparison of streaming packages based on the availability of the selected teams' games.
 If one package doesn't stream every match, the next step is to compute the best combination of packages.
 The combination of packages should cover as many games as possible while finding the lowest total price.
-Additionally, you can decide when it makes sense to add a package to another combination, taking into account the number of packages, price increase per additionally featured game or other metrics.
 The focus should be on comparing the most packages / finding the best combination in the given time.

 ### Minimum Requirements
 1. Team selection for one or multiple teams